janlajara/vuex-practice/README.md

 # vuex-practice

-A practice project that displays the products of a fake store.
+A quick practice project that displays the products of a fake store.
 Vuex is used for storing the currency rates and performing price conversions for the products.

 The following public apis where used:
 - [FakeStore](https://fakestoreapi.com)